-Those who knew him remember his May 24, 1981 speech commemorating the Battle of Pichincha and Ecuador’s independence from Spain as being one of President Jaime Roldós’ most passionate.
-He said Ecuador should not become involved in “inconsequential entanglements”, a reference to pressure by the U.S. to oppose leftist insurgencies in Latin America.
+In his May 24, 1981 speech commemorating the Battle of Pichincha and Ecuador’s independence from Spain, President Jaime Roldós claimed that the fight for independence continued for Latin American countries.
+Ecuador should not become involved in “inconsequential entanglements,” he said, a reference to pressure by the U.S. to oppose leftist insurgencies in the region.
 Instead, he said the country should pick its battles wisely, as it did in 1822, and pursue a “humanist” agenda to improve the lives of its citizens.

 Within a hour of the speech, Roldós and his wife Martha Bucaram were dead as their airplane exploded in mid-air, crashing into Huairapungo Mountain, 15 kilometers from Loja.

 Did the U.S. government play a role in the tragedy?
-Was his death an assassination aimed eliminating Latin American governments not in lockstep with Ronald Reagan’s Cold War strategy of eliminating socialism at all costs?
-More than seven years after Ecuador’s former attorney general Galo Chiriboga opened an investigation to determine the cause of the explosion that killed Roldós, there is no definitive answer.
+Was his death an assassination aimed at eliminating Latin American governments not in lockstep with Ronald Reagan’s Cold War strategy?
+More than nine years after Ecuador’s former attorney general Galo Chiriboga opened an investigation to determine the cause of the explosion that killed Roldós, there is no definitive answer.

 A CIA document released in 2014 reveals that Ecuador, like other South American countries, was part in the U.S.-backed Operation Condor plan from the 1970s to the mid-1980s.
 The U.S. State Department document said the plan was intended to maintain Latin America as the “backyard for the U.S.”